bernicecheung/message_automation/README.md

 56 messages asking for number of cigarettes smoked each day of the intervention, and 12 messages for the daily diary sessions 2, 3, and 4.

+### /diary
+Generate the daily diary messages and quit date boosters for a given participant.

+Use this endpoint after Session 0, preferable the day after, but before Session 1.

+Enter the participant ID, then press the "Create daily diary" button.
+If successful, a success message is displayed.

+The participant ID must be in the form `ASHnnn` where n is a number.
+For example, ASH004 or ASH666 are valid participant IDs.

+Generating these messages takes only a few seconds.

 ### /task
 Gets the input files for the values affirmation task, for a given participant.